-In this blogpost I will show you how to install WSL, setup ROS, and how to apply the patch to ros_comm in an overlay workspace to get started.
+In this blogpost I will show you how to install WSL and setup ROS to get started.

 Update to Windows 10 Creators update